 In the case of continuous variables, the structure of states is naturally more complicated than in case of discrete systems.
 One such class of states, namely the Gaussian states, are of particular use, as they are relatively easy to prepare and handle.
 For the Gaussian state, the central role is played by the covariance matrix of the state.
-In a seminal paper~\cite{Simon00} by Simon, the first result on the detection of entanglement in two-mode Gaussian state was presented where a continuous variable version of the Peres-Horodecki PPT criterion was obtained.
+In a seminal paper~\cite{Simon00} by Simon, detection of entanglement in two-mode Gaussian state was presented where a continuous variable version of the Peres-Horodecki PPT criterion was obtained.
 It had been shown that the criterion is necessary and sufficient to test separability of two-mode Gaussian states.
-Further generalizations of the criterion are given in Refs.~\cite{Giedke03}, \cite{adesso08}, where the criterion has been extended for higher number of modes under certain symmetry conditions.
+It is worth to mention that, in Ref.~\cite{Duan00}, considering the total variance of a pair of Einstein-Podolsky-Rosen (EPR) type operators, a necessary and sufficient condition for the inseparability of any two-mode Gaussian state was proposed.
+Recently, an equivalence between Simon's separability criterion and EPR-type operators based inseparability condition~\cite{Duan00} of any two-mode Gaussian state has been presented in Ref.~\cite{Marian18}.
+Further generalizations of Simon's criterion~\cite{Simon00} are given in Refs.~\cite{Giedke03}, \cite{adesso08}, where the criterion has been extended for higher number of modes under certain symmetry conditions.
 Tempted by the aforesaid necessary-sufficient condition of Ref.~\cite{Simon00}, one might expect that a universal entanglement witnessing scheme for (bosonic) two-mode Gaussian states should exist, like in the case of two qubits.
 Unfortunately, given any two-mode Gaussian state ${\rho}_{12}$, the signature of ${\rm det} ({\rho}_{12}^{T_2})$ (or, something similar to it) does not capture the necessary-sufficient condition for separability of two-mode Gaussian states, mentioned in Ref.~\cite{Simon00}.
 Although this necessary-sufficient condition can be cast in terms of conditions on the parameters of the covariance matrix of the two-mode Gaussian state, nevertheless, re-casting these latter conditions in terms of statistics of measurements of observables on one or more copies of the two-mode state is a non-trivial task.